 This friendly accessibility and willingness to share her vast knowledge of Vietnamese cuisine (and its many tributaries, influences, and influencers) is exactly what has endeared her blog, Viet World Kitchen, and her cookbooks to thousands of people across the globe.

-Her most recent book, Vietnamese Food Any Day, was released in 2019.
-In it she shares recipes for Vietnamese dishes—from the simple to the complex—and pages of insight on ingredients and the ever evolving role of global food in the American marketplace.
+Andrea's book, Vietnamese Food Any Day, was released in 2019.
+In it, she shares recipes for Vietnamese dishes—from the simple to the complex—and pages of insight on ingredients and the ever evolving role of global food in the American marketplace.

 I spent some time talking with her via telephone from her California home.
 Below is an excerpt from our conversation.